MRC-Epid-it24/intake24/docs/admin/surveys/index.md

 - `Match score weight` - Match score weight parameter for sorting algorithm

-### Authentication URL settings
+### Authentication settings

+- `Captcha verification` - `on` / `off` control captcha verification step during authentication

-- `Token character set` - string of characters to be used for authentication tokens (if empty, default set is used)
+- `URL token character set` - string of allowed characters to be used for authentication tokens embedded into the URL(if empty, default set is used)

-- `Token length` - Authentication token length (if empty, default length is used)
+- `URL token length` - Authentication token length (if empty, default length is used)

-- `Domain override` - URL used to generate full authentication links in CSV export file.
+- `URL Domain override` - URL used to generate full authentication links in CSV export file.
 Please note, valid redirect, CNAME or other mechanism to reach the original server needs to be set up.

 ### Submission limits